Description of PEP

 - Have your child sit up straight with elbows resting on a table.

-- Have your child take slightly deeper breaths than normal for 1 to 2 minutes.
+- Have your child take slightly deeper breaths than normal for one to two minutes.

-- Have him / her take a large, steady breath (just slightly more then a normal breath) through the mask attached to PEP.
+- Have him / her take a large, steady breath (just slightly more then a normal breath) through the mask attached to PEP device.

-- Have your child hold their breath for 2 to 3 seconds.
+- Have your child hold their breath for two to three seconds.

 - Have your child breathe out through the mask into the PEP device to create pressure 10-20 cm H2O.
-Have him / her breathe out for 4-6 seconds until just beyond a normal breath.
+Have him / her breathe out for four to six seconds until just beyond a normal breath.

-- Repeat 15 times (1 cycle).
+- Repeat 15 times (one cycle).
 Keep the mask sealed around your child's mouth and nose throughout the cycle.

-- At end of a cycle, remove the mask and perform 2 to 3 Huff Coughs.
+- At end of a cycle, remove the mask and perform two to three Huff coughs.

-- Follow this with 1 (or more) regular cough to clear the mucus from the large airways.
+- Follow this with one (or more) regular cough to clear the mucus from the large airways.

-- Have your child rest for 1 to 2 minutes while doing the controlled breathing technique.
+- Have your child rest for one to two minutes while doing the controlled breathing technique.

-Repeat the entire process for 6 cycles or a maximum of 30 minutes.
+- Repeat the entire process for six cycles or a maximum of 30 minutes.